-The idea that we only see what we want to see is quite a common one.
+The idea that we only see what we want to see is quite common.
 This is because it is neurologically true.
 In fact, what is neurologically true is that we only see what we expect to see.

 The good news is that the brain can be relatively easily trained to spot something new.
-The “Where is Waldo’ series of books are an excellent example.
-The first time it takes you ages to find Waldo but eventually, you spot him very fast.
+The "Where is Waldo’ series of books is an excellent example.
+The first time, it takes you ages to find Waldo, but eventually, you spot him very quickly.
 This is the same thing for hunters, for example, or safari guides.
 They have trained their brains to pick up on, say, a lion, which would be almost impossible to see for someone else.

-The bad news is that it makes us less good at spotting things are we not looking for, or to fight so-called confirmation bias which is the tendency to interpret new evidence as confirmation of one's existing beliefs.
+The bad news is that it makes us less good at spotting things we are not looking for or fighting so-called confirmation bias, which is the tendency to interpret new evidence as confirmation of one's existing beliefs.

-To make things worse, today we tend to use our senses - sight, hearing - much less than we used to.
-Back in the caveman days, if we didn’t spot a predator we would probably die.
-Today, we can walk with our eye riveted on a screen and music blasting in our ears and (most of the time) we’re safe.
-We can afford not to worry about spotting new things and also we are increasingly in control of what we expose our senses to.
+To make things worse, today we tend to use our senses—sight and hearing—much less than we used to.
+We would have died if we hadn't spotted a predator back in the caveman days.
+Today, we can walk with our eyes riveted on a screen and music blasting in our ears and, (most of the time, we’re safe.
+We can afford not to worry about spotting new things, and we are also increasingly in control of what we expose our senses to.

-This was written based on the Chicago curriculum ‘Neurobiology in everyday life’ which you can find here.
+This was written based on the Chicago curriculum ‘Neurobiology in everyday life’.